Back

 They include:

-• from 9 April, employers seeking to recruit care/senior care workers will need to demonstrate that they have tried to recruit from the existing pool of sponsored workers from within the UK before setting sights on new workers overseas
+• since 9 April, employers seeking to recruit care/senior care workers now need to demonstrate that they have tried to recruit from the existing pool of sponsored workers from within the UK before setting sights on new workers overseas

-• the minimum salary for applicants of a skilled worker visa will increase to £25,000 per year
+• the minimum ‘floor’ salary for certain applicants for a skilled worker visa has increased to £25,000 per year.
+The general salary threshold for the skilled worker route remains at £37,800 per year

-• from 2 April, introduction of the electronic travel authorisations will take place for all visitors coming to the UK who currently do not require a short stay visa/those who do not have immigration status in the UK.
+• on 2 April, the requirement to obtain electronic travel authorisation (ETA) was extended to all visitors coming to the UK who currently do not require a short stay visa/those who do not have immigration status in the UK.
+As of 9 April, the fee for ETA increased to £16.

 Please note that this list is non-exhaustive.

-We have put together a table of the key business visa increases that will take place from 9 April:
+We have put together a table of the key immigration fees increases below:

 Please note that this table contains a non-exhaustive list.

-If you require further information on any of the above, please do not hesitate to get in touch with our business immigration experts.
+If you require further information on any of the new changes that came into effect from 9 April, or any other business immigration-related matter, please do not hesitate to get in touch with our highly rated team of experts.

 Contact us